 Warning: Invalid argument supplied for foreach() in /home/every945/public_html/team-building-bonanza.com/wp-content/plugins/mailchimp-subscribe-sm/admin/classes/admin.php on line 538

-The benefits of storytelling in organizations isn't well known.
+The benefits of storytelling in organizations aren’t well known — but they should be!

-However, “Storytelling is the single most powerful tool in a leader’s toolkit,” according to Harvard University professor, Dr. Howard Gardner, Author, Changing Minds.
+“Storytelling is the single most powerful tool in a leader’s toolkit,” according to Harvard University professor, Dr. Howard Gardner, Author of Changing Minds.

 How can you use storytelling to add value to your team and your company?

 The following article about the benefits of storytelling in the business world and at various stages of team development should get your creative juices flowing.

 One of the challenges of team leadership is the need to communicate so clearly that every single person in your team understands what you want and how you want it done.